 As you know, all VPN services offer either a free trial or a refund policy of up to 30 days.
 So, we would make less money if we promoted low-quality VPNs without providing all the information, as people would just ask for a refund.
 It wouldn’t matter how big of a commission we were receiving from a VPN service if half the people signing up there would just get a refund anyway (no VPN pays affiliate commissions for refunded sales).

 As for why exactly we do work with affiliate commissions, it is fairly simple.
-The infrastructure itself, and the process of reviewing and analyzing VPNs, as well as the process of providing quality material, takes time and money.
+The infrastructure itself, the process of reviewing and analyzing VPNs, as well as the process of providing quality material takes time and money.

-As such, in order to maintain the same level of performance and quality that users enjoy, we have decided to monetize the VPN subscriptions that come from our website.
+As such, to maintain the same level of performance and quality that users enjoy, we have decided to monetize the VPN subscriptions from our website.

 Does it cost users more?